Rajpratik71/linux-manPages/envsubst.md

        -V, --version
               output version information and exit

-       In normal operation mode, standard input is copied to standard output, with references to environment variables  of  the  form  $VARIABLE  or
-       ${VARIABLE} being replaced with the corresponding values.
-If a SHELL- FORMAT is given, only those environment variables that are  referenced in  SHELL-FORMAT  are substituted; otherwise all environment variables references occurring in standard input are substituted.
+       In normal operation mode, standard input is copied to standard output, with references to environment variables of the form $VARIABLE or ${VARIABLE} being replaced with the corresponding val‐ ues.
+If a SHELL-FORMAT is given, only those environment variables that are referenced in SHELL-FORMAT are substituted; otherwise all environment variables references  occurring  in  standard input are substituted.

-       When --variables is used, standard input is ignored,  and  the  output consists  of  the  environment variables that are referenced in SHELL- FORMAT, one per line.
+       When --variables is used, standard input is ignored, and the output consists of the environment variables that are referenced in SHELL-FORMAT, one per line.

 AUTHOR
        Written by Bruno Haible.